 Facts About Our Work in the Dominican Republic

-- More than 44 water projects have been constructed
+- More than 40 water projects have been established

-- More than 429 children receive shelter and an education
+- 407 children have shelter and are receiving an education

 Key projects focus on different aspects of development

-As of August 2017, Food For The Poor has shipped 41 tractor-trailer loads of aid to the Dominican Republic.
-Shipments to the Dominican Republic provide food, medicine, healthcare items and educational supplies.
+In 2017, Food For The Poor shipped 70 tractor-trailer loads of aid to the Dominican Republic containing food, medicine, healthcare items and educational supplies.

 In 2016, Food For The Poor established a chicken project for women.
 The program provides women, in groups of 10, the opportunity to raise layer hens and to use the eggs to bake cakes and pastries to sell in local markets.

-In 2016, thanks to Food For The Poor donors, the Hato Del y Aque Health Center was expanded and provides free medical consultations and prescriptions for the elderly.
+In 2016, thanks to Food For The Poor donors, the Hato Del Yaque Health Center was built and provides free medical consultations and prescriptions for the elderly who cannot pay.
 The clinic charges a small fee for those who can pay for services in order to keep the center self-sustaining.